Economic and Consumer Psychology (MSc)

 Here you can see the schedule for this master.
 Click on the programme to view it at full-screen.

 This course provides you with advanced and specialized knowledge of the concepts, methods, and research findings central to the study of emotions in (social) contexts relevant to economic and consumer behaviour and of how this knowledge can be applied to understand and influence economic and consumer decisions.
-The seminars are interactive work group sessions and initiated by students’ views on the addressed themes.
+The seminars are interactive work group sessions and are initiated by students’ views on the addressed themes.
 Each seminar has a specific theme to examine the influence of emotions on economic and consumer decisions.

 This course offers a psychological perspective on communication in an economic and consumer psychology setting—such as health, sustainability, or prosocial behaviour.
 We will cover insights from (economic and consumer) psychology and communication science using a blended learning approach: In lectures, students will learn psychological principles of influence, effective communication strategies, and media effects.
 In workgroups, students will use this knowledge to develop an evidence-based persuasive message (e.g., poster, video, app) and communication strategy (e.g., what to communicate to whom, when, where).